 - Applicants to the PhD in Mental Health Counseling program must submit three letters of recommendation, two of which must be academic in nature, indicating your potential for achievement in doctoral study and potential to complete doctoral work and/or counseling skills.
 The letters of recommendation should address your intellectual ability, written and communication skills, maturity, initiative/independence, and creativity/ originality.

 - A resume or outline describing at least the past five years of your employment history and any significant community, professional, or college extracurricular activities.

 - Include recognitions and achievements (e.g. licenses, publications, and awards).

-- Send a typewritten essay explaining to the Graduate Admission Committee why you would like to pursue the program of graduate study you have chosen.
+- A personal statement explaining to the Graduate Admission Committee why you would like to pursue the program of graduate study you have chosen.
 Additional information regarding your academic performance, as well as professional experience, may also be included in the supplement.

-- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution, or forwarded by the applicant in sealed envelopes from the academic institution.
+- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution electronically or by mail, or forwarded by the applicant in sealed envelopes from the academic institution.